instedd/location_service/README.md

 ### /children

-Returns the direct children of the specified location.
+Returns the direct children of the specified location, or all roots if no parent location is specified.

 - `id` string